 JSpecies Web Server (JSpeciesWS) is a web-based implementation of the core features of the original JSpecies software for easy user-access and extended functionality.
 It represents the latest development of JSpecies in terms of usability, flexibility, and efficiency.
 The service measures the average nucleotide identity (ANI) based on BLAST+ (ANIb) and MUMmer (ANIm), as well as correlation indexes of tetra-nucleotide signatures (Tetra) of full or draft genomes.
 In addition, it provides a Tetra Correlation Search function (TCS), which allows to rapidly compare selected genomes against a continuously updated reference database.

 For data analysis, own genomes can be uploaded and/or references can be selected from the JSpeciesWS reference database.
 The service indicates whether two or more genomes share genomic identities above or below the species embracing thresholds, and serves as a fast way to allocate unknown genomes in the frame of the hitherto sequenced species.
 A single pairwise comparison is processed within few seconds and a matrix can be build for up to 15 genomes.
-Larger projects are afforded on request - just contact us!
+Larger projects are afforded on request - contact us for a free personalized user account providing extended system access.

 (research use only):